-Your daily commute is a part of your life that you have no choice but to endure.
+Commuting costs are a part of life that you have no choice but to endure.
 However, it doesn't have to be as costly as you might think.
-In this blog post, we will talk about 8 tips and tricks for saving money on your daily commute to work!
+In this blog post, we will talk about tips and tricks for reducing costs and ways to save money on your daily commute to work!

-While electric vehicles have had a bad reputation in the past for limited range and high costs, today's newest EVs are cost effective and can save money on gas as well as other environmental benefits.
+While electric vehicles have had a bad reputation in the past for limited range and high costs, today's newest EVs are an effective way to cut commuting costs and save money while sometimes even cutting your commuting time since you can avoid fees on toll roads in certain places.
+Plus there are the obvious environmental benefits, it isn't just about finding the cheapest gas or avoiding using more fuel.

-Additionally, depending on where you work, you may be able to charge up for free while you are working or gain access to express lines so you can save time getting to and from work.
+Additionally, depending on where you work, you may be able to charge up for free while you are working or gain access to express lines to save time getting to and from work.

 Car accidents are expensive no matter who's at fault, and post-accident insurance premiums can make your wallet beg for mercy.